Cyentia Cybersecurity Research Library

 The Hacker-Powered Security Report 2017

-This report examines the broadest platform data set available and explains why organizations like General Motors, Starbucks, Uber, the U.S. Department of Defense, Lufthansa, and Nintendo have embraced continuous, hacker-powered security. (more available)
+This report examines the broadest platform data set available and explains why organizations like General Motors, Starbucks, Uber, the U.S. Department of Defense, Lufthansa, and Nintendo have embraced continuous, hacker-powered security.

 Added: October 18, 2018